 According to BRI, an average person who has a sedentary lifestyle requires about 0.8 gm of protein per kg of body weight data.
 However your goal is to improve muscle mass and lose fat, modern science recommends more protein in your body.
 Apart from protein, animal flash enriches several vitamins and minerals like B-12 and niacin, and selenium.
 But the opinion of modern science is not unanimous on this theory and that’s the problem.

 Every now and then reports come up regarding the ill effect of meat eating.
 There are numerous studies that point out that processed meat is harmful to the heart.
 Then there are other reports pointing out that red meat is cancer-causing while white meat is healthy.

 Some studies are against this as well, Some latest reports have even suggested that meat in any form reduces longevity and increases the risk of cancer and heart diseases.

 Colin Campbell and American biochemists published his famous china study book in 2005.
 They examined the link between animal products including milk and diseases for 20 years.
 They concluded that a plant-based wholesome diet is the best.
 Dr. Campwell was impressed that protein derived from animal products including dairy is cancer-causing.
 Many more researchers have inherited this theory.
 Also, it is not a hidden fact that the greenhouse gases by slaughterhouses lead to 25% of climate change.

 80% of the world’s farmlands are used for animals which produce only 18% of the world’s calories.
 The living conditions of these animals are more disgusting.
 It turns out that what we put out on our plates matters a lot.

 In conclusion, the modern science viewpoint keeps on changing.
-However, the general view is that lean white meat is safe considered as protein rich Indian veg food because of has other vitamin nutrients like vitamin B12.
+However, the general view is that lean white meat is safe and considered as protein-rich Indian veg food because of its other vitamin nutrients like vitamin B12.

 5. The Biological Aspect of Food